magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Daily stop time
 """""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-monda:
+.. _campaign-monday:

 Monday
 """"""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-tuesda:
+.. _campaign-tuesday:

 Tuesday
 """""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-wednesda:
+.. _campaign-wednesday:

 Wednesday
 """""""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-thursda:
+.. _campaign-thursday:

 Thursday
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-frida:
+.. _campaign-friday:

 Friday
 """"""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-saturda:
+.. _campaign-saturday:

 Saturday
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _campaign-sunda:
+.. _campaign-sunday:

 Sunday
 """"""

-We not write the description to this field.
+We did not write the description to this field.